Skip to content

 Pink-necked_green_pigeon__6

 The pink-necked green pigeon is a species of bird that belongs to the pigeon and dove family known as Columbidae.
-This species of bird can be found in Southeast Asia and is quite common.
+This bird species can be found in Southeast Asia and is quite common.

-It is found in Myanmar and Vietnam but is also seen in the major islands of Indonesia and the Philippines.
-This species of bird is of average size, usually ranging from almost 12 to 16 inches in length.
+It is found in Myanmar, Vietnam, and the major islands of Indonesia and the Philippines.
+This bird species is of average size, usually ranging from almost 12 to 16 inches in length.
 They have a distinct coloration, with a bright green body and a pink neck.

-The wings are usually a darker shade of green and the tail is usually a light gray.
-The beak is yellow and the eyes are bright yellow.
-The pink-necked green pigeon is usually seen in flocks, but can also be seen alone or in pairs, searching for food or nesting in trees.
+The wings are usually a darker shade of green, and the tail is usually a light gray.
+The beak is yellow, and the eyes are bright yellow.
+The pink-necked green pigeon is generally seen in flocks but can also be seen alone or in pairs, searching for food or nesting in trees.

 KingdomAnimalia